Accounting · Financial statements

 Segment & location views

-Where the business is multi-segment or multi-location, statements broken out by class or location so each unit is visible inside the consolidated picture.
+Where the business is multi-segment or multi-location, statements broken out by class or location so each unit is visible inside the consolidated picture — the reporting depth that turns books into management information.

 Management statements vs CPA engagements.

 Monthly preparation of income statement, balance sheet, and cash flow statement from reconciled QuickBooks books.
-Internal management reporting.
+Internal management reporting on GAAP-accrual or cash basis as your books are kept.
 CPA-ready year-end packages.
 Comparative and segment views.
 Plain-language commentary.
 Historical statement preparation for past periods needing rebuild.

 Issue GAAP compilation, review, or audit reports — those are licensed CPA engagements.
 File income tax returns or represent before the IRS.
 Provide tax positions or legal advice.
-Issue formal opinions on statements for third parties.
+Issue formal opinions or attest to statements for third parties.
+We prepare the statements; we do not attest to them.

 Your CPA or EA for tax filing and any formal CPA engagement.
 Your lender, board, or investor for reporting requirements.
 Your attorney when a transaction or due diligence is involved.
 We provide the underlying books and statements; licensed work stays with licensed professionals.